pop-os/desktop-icons-ng/README.md

 ## TO-DO

 * Use file events instead of refreshing the whole desktop
-* Add files being dragged into the desktop at the coordinates where they are being dragged
+* Add support for dropping text or browser URIs

 ## Internal architecture